SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Note: The original text sometimes has leading and/or trailing spaces.
 Be sure to include them in the translated text as well, since they are important for formatting.

 Important: The ISO language code and the language name itself cannot be changed, once a new language has been initially saved.
 So choose them wisely.
+And last but not least be careful, if you ever want to edit the translation files directly using a text editor.
+This editor must be able to handle multiibyte files, since the tranlation files are stored in an UTF-16 format.